SuperEvenSteven/alexa-smart-garage/README.md

 5. Update systemd `sudo systemctl daemon-reload && sudo systemctl enable fauxmo.service && sudo system enable garage.door.service`
 6. Start the services `sudo systemctl start fauxmo.service && sudo systemctl start garage.door.service`

+## Alexa, open/close garage door
+1. With the Alexa device on the same network as the Raspberry Pi, Open the Alexa app and select add a device
+2. Select Other Devices
+3. Wait for the app to finish scanning
+4. The Belkin WeMo Switch should be detected
+5. It will appear as Garage Door and only have on/off keyword capability. i.e. 'Alexa, turn on Garage Door'
+6. (Optional) Create an Alexa Routine in the app with whatever key-phrase you want e.g. 'Alexa, Open Seasame!'

 ## Wiring & Components
 This project uses:
 * 1 x Raspberry Pi